IntentTechnology/webflow/src/index.md

   Para: >-
     A premier skill development facility with a basketball training system designed to produce the complete athlete for players at every level.
-  bg: /assets/images/Tre-Wesley-1.jpg
+  bg: /assets/images/IMG_4493-p-800.jpg
-  firstTitlepara: PREMIER PLAYER
+  firstTitlepara: BASKET BALL
   secondTitlepara: DEVELOPMENT
 OurMission:
   heading: Athletes of all ages